xinwenfu/VChat_GMON_SEH/README.md

 #### Further Analysis
 1. Generate a Cyclic Pattern.
 We do this so we can tell *where exactly* the SEH records are located on the stack.
 We can use the *Metasploit* script [pattern_create.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_create.rb) to generate this string.
 By analyzing the values stored in the SEH record's pointer, we can tell where in memory (the stack) a SEH record is stored.
 	```
-	/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 5000
+	/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 10007
 	```
 	* This will allow us to inject and overwrite the pointer to the SEH handler with a new address at its location.
 2. Modify or create your exploit program to reflect the [exploit1.py](./SourceCode/exploit1.py) program to inject the cyclic pattern into the VChat program's stack and observe the SEH record's values.

 	<img src="Images/exploit1-SEH-Records.png" width=600>

-3. Notice that the EIP register reads `75CB1B39`, but we can, in this case, see that the SEH record's handler was overwritten with `70453070`.
+3. Notice that the EIP register reads `70453070`.
+Does this mean an exception occurs before the victim functins returns?
+But we can, in this case, see that the SEH record's handler was overwritten with `70453070`.
 We can use the [pattern_offset.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_offset.rb) script to determine the address offset based on our search string's position in the pattern we sent to VChat.
 	```
 	$ /usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -q 70453070
 	```